 The Credit Registry is a unique and standardised electronic database of loans and other debts of individual entities in Montenegro established on the basis of data and information that the reporting entities (banks, micro-credit financial institutions, the Investment and Development Fund of Montenegro, leasing companies, factoring companies, companies for the purchase of receivables and special reporting entities) are obliged to submit to the Central Bank.
 The reporting entities are responsible for the accuracy of the furnished data and information, as well as for the promptness of their delivery.

-Based on the submitted data, the Central Bank creates a report on debts of persons with a debt balance on a given date, which, in addition to data on debts, also contains data on payments after the last updated date, as well as data on the blocking of accounts of a legal person or an entrepreneur.
-Beneficiaries may also access a report on the person's debt history, which provides an overview of the regularity of debt repayment for the given search period.
+Based on the submitted data, the Central Bank creates a report on the debts of persons with a debt balance on a given date, which, in addition to data on debts, also contains data on payments after the last updated date, as well as data on the blocking of accounts of a legal person or an entrepreneur.
+Beneficiaries may also access a report on the person’s debt history, which provides an overview of the regularity of debt repayment for the given search period.

 The data from the Credit Registry may be made available to: